 Recently, I was featured in an Ebony Magazine story and was surprised to learn that the reporter and editor for the beat (that’s journalist talk for story type), were both freelancers with impressive resumes.
 They didn’t hide the fact they were freelancers.
 When the editor called to ask additional interview questions and confirm me being featured in the story, she introduced herself as a freelance editor.

 Fortunately for a journalist, choosing a new career in public relations is a good move that is easy to do if good strategies are implemented to get clients.

 You have an edge when transitioning to public relations in several ways:

 - Media Contacts.
 On the publicity side of things, since you have existing media contacts through colleagues, that’s a great start out of the gate.
-I’m not sure if most of your contacts are regional to your location or national, but PR clients expect you to have great contacts to send press releases to.
+I’m not sure if most of your contacts are regional to your location or national, but PR clients expect you to have a great digital Rolodex to send press releases.

 - You Know How a Reporter Picks Stories.
-You know what reporters look for in story pitches since you are used to being pitched stories on a consistent basis.
+You know what reporters look for in story pitches since you are used to being pitched stories consistently.
 So the media pitches you do for public relations clients will reflect this knowledge.
-Your experience is something an average publicist can’t relate to.
+An average publicist can’t relate to your experience.
 (I also fit into the “former reporter turned publicist” category.)

 - You Can Create a Niche Business in Public Relations.
 You can build a niche handling lifestyle clients only, to leverage your experience as a lifestyle journalist and stand out in the public relations industry.